JackyCaptainZhang/JackyCaptainZhang.github.io/_pages/aboutMe.md

 - **Duration**: 2025.04 -- now
 - **Details**:
   - A comprehensive Enterprise Workflow Management System built with React 19.1.0 and Node.js
-  - Being used by England 150-year-old company
+  - Being used by a Scotland company
   - Cross-departmental collaboration with real-time progress tracking
   - Automated workflow progression with MongoDB backend
   - Role-based access control and JWT authentication